Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: Neutralino decays to in the MSSM

-This highlights the complementarity between the search for $\tilde{\chi}^0_2$ and $\tilde{\chi}^0_3$ with decays into $h$ and $Z$ and the interest in pursuing both of them in the LHC analyses.

 We study the regions explorable by the $\tilde{\chi}^0_{2,3} \to h \tilde{\chi}^0_1$ decay using our set of accepted pMSSM points.
-These depend only on a subset of the pMSSM parameters, mostly $M_1$, $M_2$, $\mu$, $M_2 - M(\tilde{e}_{L,R})$.
+The extension of these regions depend only on a subset of the pMSSM parameters, mostly $M_1$, $M_2$, $\mu$, $M_2-M(\tilde{e}_{L,R})$.
+However, the constraints discussed in the previous section introduce non-trivial correlations with the other pMSSM parameters and make advantageous to perform this study by keeping all the parameters free.
 In order to characterise the occurrence of the various decays in different regions of the parameter space, we first study the fraction of the accepted pMSSM points into each bin in the $[\mu, M_1]$ and $[\mu, M_2]$ planes where $h \tilde{\chi}^0_1$, $Z \tilde{\chi}^0_1$ and the sum of $\tilde{\ell} \ell$ and $\tilde{\tau} \tau$ is the dominant two-body neutralino decay mode.
 We define the dominant decay mode as that having a branching fraction larger than both 0.2 and any of the other two-body decay channels.
 Results are shown for $\tilde{\chi}^0_2$ in Figures~\ref{fig:M1MuN2} and \ref{fig:M2MuN2}, where we also show the region where the sum of branching fractions for the three-body decays exceeds both 0.2 and any of the individual two-body processes.
-While the values for the fraction of points obtained depend on the parameter ranges adopted for our scans given in Eq.(\ref{scan-range}), the picture emerging from Figure~\ref{fig:M2MuN2} is of general validity.
+While the exact values for the fraction of points depend on the parameter ranges adopted for our scans, given in Eq.(\ref{scan-range}), the location of the parameter regions yielding decays into $h$ bosons from Figure~\ref{fig:M2MuN2} is of general validity.